Bernie Sanders joins Elizabeth Warren in criticizing Amazon’s spending in Seattle City Council elections

 “The way Amazon conducts itself in its hometown is a perfect example of the out-of-control corporate greed we are going to end,” the Vermont senator added.

-In response to a request for comment about Sanders weighing in, Amazon spokesman Aaron Toso issued a statement: “We are engaging in this election because we want Seattle to have a city government that works.
+In response to a request for comment about Sanders’ comments, Amazon spokesman Aaron Toso issued a statement: “We are engaging in this election because we want Seattle to have a city government that works.
 Seattle deserves a council that delivers results for all of its residents on issues that matter, like homelessness, transportation, climate change and public safety.”

 Seattle business leaders have argued that the current council hasn’t spent taxpayer money wisely in addressing homelessness and has adopted too many new regulations.
 They’ve noted that labor unions and progressive donors are also spending large amounts on this year’s elections.

-For instance, a PAC backed by service-workers unions and venture capitalist Nick Hanauer has raised nearly $500,000 to bolster the candidates the Chamber opposes, and hotel-worker union Unite Here has spent more than $500,000 to help District 7 candidate Andrew Lewis.
+For instance, a PAC backed by service workers unions and venture capitalist Nick Hanauer has raised nearly $500,000 to bolster the candidates the Chamber opposes, and hotel worker union Unite Here has spent hundreds of thousands of dollars to help District 7 candidate Andrew Lewis.

 Supporters of the more progressive candidates say Amazon and the Chamber are trying to ensure that the next council doesn’t raise taxes on Seattle’s large, successful corporations.

-Sanders has criticized Amazon previously, arguing that the company should pay more in taxes, pay its workers more and even introducing a bill called the Stop BEZOS Act, though the longtime democratic socialist did celebrate Amazon’s move to a $15-per-hour minimum wage last year.
+Sanders has criticized Amazon previously, arguing that the company should pay more in taxes and raise worker pay, and even introduced a bill called the Stop BEZOS Act, though the longtime Democratic Socialist did celebrate Amazon’s move to a $15-per-hour minimum wage last year.

 Warren also has repeatedly slammed Amazon, vowing to break up the Seattle-based company and other large tech companies, and she spoke out about the council elections Saturday.